 1. How does Arizona state law define “prostitution”?

 It is unlawful for a person in Arizona to engage in prostitution.1

-The state’s criminal laws say that “prostitution” means engaging in or agreeing or offering to engage in sexual conduct with any person for money or any other valuable consideration.2
+The state’s criminal laws say that “prostitution” means engaging in, agreeing, or offering to engage in sexual conduct with any person for money or any other valuable consideration.2

 A few other definitions are helpful here: